Meantone temperament: The tone as a mean

-It has had a considerable revival for early music performance in the late 20th century and in newly composed works specifically demanding meantone by some composers, such as Adams, Ligeti, and Leedy.

 Meantone temperaments

-For a tuning to be meantone, its fifth must be between 685 5/7 and 700 ¢ in size.
-Note that 7 TET is on the flatmost extreme, 12 TET is on the sharpmost extreme, and 19 TET forms the midpoint of the spectrum.

 A meantone temperament is a regular temperament, distinguished by the fact that the correction factor to the Pythagorean perfect fifths, given usually as a specific fraction of the syntonic comma, is chosen to make the whole tone intervals equal, as closely as possible, to the geometric mean of the major tone and the minor tone.
 Historically, commonly used meantone temperaments, discussed below, occupy a narrow portion of this tuning continuum, with fifths ranging from approximately 695 to 699 cents.

 Meantone temperaments can be specified in various ways: By what fraction of a syntonic comma the fifth is being flattened (as above), the width of the tempered perfect fifth in cents, or the ratio of the whole tone (in cents) to the diatonic semitone.
 This last ratio was termed "R" by American composer, pianist and theoretician Easley Blackwood.
 If R happens to be a rational number $\ R = \scriptstyle{ \frac{\ N\ }{ D } }\ ,$ then $\ 2^{\frac{\ 3 R + 1\ }{ 5 R + 2} }$ is the closest approximation to the corresponding meantone tempered fifth within the equitempered division of the octave into $\ 5\ N + 2\ D$ equal parts.
 Such divisions of the octave into a number of small parts greater than 12 are sometimes refererred to as microtonality, and the smallest intervals called microtones.